WrightonLabCSU/DRAM/README.md

         --slurm_queue           string  <slurm partition name>
                                         Example:  --slurn_queue 'smith-hi,smith-low'

+        -with-trace             OPTION  Nextflow option to output a process-by-process report of the run.
+(TEXT) -with-report            OPTION  Nextflow option to output a process-by-process report of the run.
+(HTML)
+        -with-timeline:         OPTION  Nextflow option to output a process-by-process HTML timeline report of the run.
+(HTML)

 ### Annotate Command-line Options

     Annotate description: The purpose of DRAM2 '--annotate' is to annotate called genes on input (nucleotide) FASTA (fa*) files.